CityOfNewYork/nyco-patterns/src/objects/map/map--single.md

-p This map accepts a single geoJSON layer and displays a legend based on a column selection. p In this example, you can filter the layer by selecting a borough from the legend (based on the <code>legendColumn</code> attribute) or by interacting directly with a shape on the map (based on the <code>filterBy</code> attribute). p To utilize this map, you must set <code>mapType: 'single'</code> in your <code>config</code> object.
+p The <code>single</code> map type accepts a single GeoJSON layer and displays a legend based on the defined feature property (<code>legendColumn</code> attribute). p In this example, you can filter the layer by selecting a borough from the legend or by clicking a shape on the map. the information displayed in the popup is based on the <code>filterBy</code> attribute set for the layer. p To utilize this map, you must set <code>mapType: 'single'</code> in your <code>config</code> object.